i-kkwk/SQLAlchemy-Climate-Analysis-Project/README.md

 * Use the t-test to determine whether the difference in the means, if any, is statistically significant.
 Will you use a paired t-test, or an unpaired t-test?
 Why?

 ### Temperature Analysis II

 * The starter notebook contains a function called `calc_temps` that will accept a start date and end date in the format `%Y-%m-%d`.
 The function will return the minimum, average, and maximum temperatures for that range of dates.

-* Use the `calc_temps` function to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year (i.e., use "2017-01-01" if your trip start date was "2018-01-01").
+* Use the `calc_temps` function to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year

 * Plot the min, avg, and max temperature from your previous query as a bar chart.